Yasmina-Mahdy/Digital-Alarm-Clock/README.md

 ![Image of pins](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTU4IlqUigt0jltnD6JjE16ZewN7i60rF8OfzQBc0YSpQ&s)

 ## How to Use the Project
-* Once the FPGA is programmed, the Alarm-Clock goes to the adjust mode, specifically state of setting the hours of the clock.
+* Once the FPGA is programmed, the Alarm-Clock goes to the adjust mode, specifically the state of setting the hours of the clock.
 The left-most LED (LD15) is on during this state.
 * Pressing the right buttons allows you to navigate between 4 states, namely, setting the hours of the clock, setting the minutes of the clock, setting the hours of the alarm and setting the minutes of the alarm in order, indicated by LEDs 15, 14, 13 & 12 respectively.
 The left buttons does the same but in the opposite direction.
 * Pressing the up button in any of the 4 states allows you to increment the value of the respective digit, while the down button decrements
 * Pressing the center button allows you to switch between the clock mode and the adjust mode.